elastic/kibana/src/plugins/data/public/public.api.md

     pause: boolean;
     value: number;
 };

+// Warning: (ae-forgotten-export) The symbol "RUNTIME_FIELD_TYPES" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "RuntimeType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type RuntimeType = typeof RUNTIME_FIELD_TYPES[number];

 // Warning: (ae-missing-release-tag) "SavedQuery" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //